panagiotatourli/Name-Analyzer/README.md

 # Name Analyzer

-This is a small Python project I built to practice working with lists, functions, loops, and basic string operations.
+This is a basic Python project I built to practice working with lists, functions, loops, and basic string operations.

 The program takes a list of names and performs simple operations like converting them to uppercase, filtering by length, and counting specific letters.